Hoanghuyen2k3/flash-card/README.md

 1. Obtain API keys from OpenAI and the custom API provider.
 2. Create configuration files for storing API keys securely.
 3. Implement API calls in the app using libraries like `axios`.

-## Customization

-You can customize Memoritoo by:

-- Adjusting learning session and break timings in the Pomodoro clock.
-- Modifying quiz generation parameters.
-- Adding new learning modes or features.

 ## Styling